abmruman/traefik-docker-compose/README.md

 Compose is great for development, testing, and staging environments, as well as CI workflows.
 You can learn more about each case in [Common Use Cases](https://github.com/docker/docker.github.io/blob/master/compose/index.md#common-use-cases).

+## Contribute

+Any contribution to this project is warmly welcomed.
+I did what I could to cover possible edge cases and make it so that you don't have to edit the compose file if you don't want to, but if you find any weakness or mistake, please let me know.

+There are over 50 providers for dns-challenge, I only tested 2 of them.
+If you happen to use one of the others, feel free to include them in the environment example file or compose file if needed.
+I will be happy to accept any PR.

+Also, there are other aspects of traefik v2 that I couldn't or didn't include, It would be great if you could help me out :)